Swatto86/QuickConnect/docs/Chapter_17_Process_Management_and_RDP.md

                 ↓
          Write {hostname}.rdp file
                 ↓
-         Launch RDP file with ShellExecuteW
+          Launch mstsc.exe with the .rdp file
                 ↓
          Windows opens mstsc.exe with the RDP file
                 ↓